intermountainneuroimaging/bids-mriqc/README.md

 # bids-mriqc
-Gear that runs the MRIQc pipeline on BIDS-curated data.
+Gear that runs the MRIQC pipeline on BIDS-curated data.

+MRIQC calculates [Image Quality Metrics (IQMs)](https://mriqc.readthedocs.io/en/stable/measures.html#module-mriqc.qc) and saves them in a JSON file under the <output-dir>/derivatives/ folder.

-This runs at the session (participant) level
+This runs at the session (participant) level.